fxdupe/graphmatchingtools/README.md

 This toolbox propose a common ground for several graph matching methods.
 We propose our methods with a set of state-of-art methods using our own implementation.
-The scope of this work is to offer reproductible research and alternatives.
+The scope of this work is to offer reproducible research and alternatives.

 ## Current available methods